Facepunch/chippy-docs/docs/tutorials/bullet.md

 ### Movement

 A bullet's starting velocity is set with the non-keyframe property `startSpeed`. <br>
-The keyframe property `acceleration` controls how fast they accelerate each frame <br>
+The keyframe property `acceleration` controls how fast they accelerate each frame. <br>
 The keyframe property `frictionPercent` is a value from `0-1` that controls how much of the bullet's speed is lost.
 A value of `0.1` means that the bullet will lose 10% of its velocity each frame.

 #### Changing Direction